 - The NSA office will contact you to schedule a phone advising appointment.

-- Priority is given to students living four or more hours from campus.
+- Priority is given to students living three or more hours from campus.